ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 Guidelines for Peak Picking
 ---------------------------

 * A peak’s width and shape are two very crucial things to look at while classifying a peak as good or bad.
-The peak’s shape should have a Gaussian distribution and width should not be spread across a wide range of RT.
+The peak’s shape should have a Gaussian distribution and width should not be spread across a wide range of retention time.

 |LLCMS39|